Femoroacetabular Impingement (FAI)

 How is FAI diagnosed?

 Imaging tests are necessary to definitively diagnose your condition.
 X-rays will reveal abnormally shaped bones, and an MRI will reveal damage to the soft tissue such as the labrum (a labral tear).
-A CT scan is usually not necessary, but in some cases Dr Chahla will order one.
+A CT scan is usually not necessary, but in some cases Dr. Chahla may order one.
 A CT scan will provide details about the shape of the bones and the location of abnormal bone as well as to determine the rotation of the bones.

 Can hip impingement cause buttocks pain?

 Yes.
 Pain can be felt in the front of the thigh or down the buttocks.
-It can also cause low back pain, and sharp pain when getting into or out of a car or a chair.
+It FAI can also cause low back pain, and sharp pain when getting into or out of a car or a chair.

 What causes FAI?

 Many people have a misshapen hip joint that may not cause problems until it is overused and pushed beyond the hip’s normal range of activity.
 It is often misdiagnosed as hip bursitis, hip muscle strain, injury due to trauma to the hip joint, or hip dislocations.